hgwood/craql/README.md

 already applied, then applies those (using `\gexec` from psql).
 It also checks that migration file corresponding to migrations that have already been applied in the past have not changed since.
 See `scripts/migrate.psql`.

+## Does this use standard SQL?

+No. This uses SQL only supported by PostgreSQL 14 and later.